orontee/taranis/CONTRIBUTING.md

 ### Remote debugging

-⚠️ First, make sure `taranis.app` has been build with debug symbols.
+⚠️ First, make sure `taranis.app` has been build with debug symbols (eg add `-DCMAKE_BUILD_TYPE=Debug` to the CMake command that populates the build directory).

 One must start `gdbserver` on the e-reader: